marzily/drank/README.md

 ### Problem

 It's 50 degrees outside, where to buy hot chocolate?
-It's 90 degrees outside, where to buy an ice blended strawberry smoothie?
+It's 90 degrees outside, where to buy a nice cold strawberry smoothie?
 It's crunch time at Turing, where to get some soylent?

 ### Solution